 Set It Up:

-1. Lie on your back with your knees bent.
+1. Lie on your back with your knees bent or legs extended.

 2. Keep your head centered, not allowing it to fall to either side.